dthul/capture-quick/INSTALL_OSX.md

     $ git clone https://github.com/dthul/capture-quick.git

-Create a build folder, configure the project, compile and link it (of course you have to adjust the path to Qt5 and you might have to add another CMAKE_PREFIX_PATH entry for libgphoto2.
+Create a build folder, configure the project, compile and link it (of course you have to adjust the path to Qt5.
 CMake will tell you if something went wrong though):

     $ cd capture-quick
     $ mkdir build